Broadband speed estimates

 Then test the speed of your line to check you're getting within the estimated speed range we have given you.

 If you've already done that and your speeds are still a lot slower than your estimate, get in touch with us to report it through our automated fault checker.
 We'll ask you a few questions about your broadband's set-up and then help you fix the problem.
 If we can't help you online, we might have to send out an engineer to take a look at it.

 What if you can't fix it?

 We'll then do our best to get to the bottom of the problem.
 If we've tried everything and can't get your speed above your Minimum Guaranteed Access Line Speed we'll waive any early termination charges or cease fees if you decide to leave us.

 You should know before you think of going, that moving to another provider often doesn't fix a problem with speed.
 It's usually the line itself causing the issue.

 I think I want to leave – what do I need to know?

-We’d be sad to see you go.
-But if you do decide to try another provider, we'll waive any cancellation fees as long as:
+We'd be sad to see you go.
+But if you do decide to try another provider, we'll waive any early termination charges or cease fees as long as:

 - you've spoken to us and a speed fault has been raised